commschamp/cc_tutorial/tutorials/tutorial6/README.md

 In short, there are 3 ways to dispatch:
-- **Polymorphic** - If the message does **NOT** provide polymorphic dispatch, the independent polymorphic (with virtual functions) dispatch tables are created and used used.
+- **Polymorphic** - If the message does **NOT** provide polymorphic dispatch, the independent polymorphic (with virtual functions) dispatch tables are created and used.
 Depending on how sparce the message IDs are the runtime complexity of this approach can be either **O(1)** or **O(log(n))**.
 - **Static Binary Search** - The generated dispatch code is equivalent of having multiple